MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

 ## Consequences / open questions to resolve before implementation

 - **Delay ownership — resolved.** Initially assumed delay could become a property of the physical input/controller, shared across every binding on it.
-That's wrong: a multi-mode panel (a mode switch's precondition determines which config is active for a given physical button) can legitimately want different `HoldDelay`/`RepeatDelay`/`LongReleaseDelay` for what is physically one button, depending on which config currently governs it.
-Detection still lives on the controller (physical-button-scoped, one canonical timer per button), but the delay *values* it uses are resolved from whichever config is currently active with satisfied preconditions - `InputEventExecutor.ResolveButtonTimingsPerConfig` does this lookup (reusing the same `GetMatchingInputConfigs`/ `CheckPreconditions` the normal pipeline already has), `ExecutionManager` composes one resolver across every loaded config file and hands it to each controller manager's generator (`SyntheticButtonEventGenerator.ResolveTimings`).
+That's wrong: a multi-mode panel (several mutually-exclusive precondition-gated configs on one physical button) can legitimately want different `HoldDelay`/`RepeatDelay`/`LongReleaseDelay` per config.
+Detection still lives on the controller (physical-button-scoped, one canonical timer per button), but the delay *values* it uses are resolved per config bound to that button - `InputEventExecutor.ResolveButtonTimingsPerConfig` does this lookup (reusing the same `GetMatchingInputConfigs` the normal pipeline already has - not `Active`/`CheckPreconditions`, see below), `ExecutionManager` composes one resolver across every loaded config file and hands it to each controller manager's generator (`SyntheticButtonEventGenerator.ResolveTimings`).
 Resolved once at PRESS time and held for that press's lifecycle - not re-resolved every tick, so a mode switch mid-hold doesn't retroactively change an in-progress press's timing.
-If no config currently claims the button, the generator falls back to its own fixed defaults and still detects - it fires unconditionally either way, same as a real PRESS on an unbound button; the *existing* `Active`/`CheckPreconditions` gating in `Execute()` (unchanged) is what actually decides whether anything executes.
-This means preconditions get evaluated twice, but for different questions at different times, not
-  redundantly: once at PRESS (which delays govern this press, decided once), and again at every fire (should this execute right now, using live state - deliberately not cached, mirroring how `ButtonInputConfig`'s old `CanExecute` closure worked before this redesign).
+  If `ResolveTimings` is unwired, or wired but returns an empty list (no config at all is bound to this device/button), the generator doesn't track the press or synthesize anything - PRESS/RELEASE pass through untouched, exactly as without this feature.
+  `Active`/`CheckPreconditions` gating happens exclusively in `Execute()`, not here - resolving a binding only answers "is a config bound to this button and what are its delays," never "should it currently run."
+A button's press-time binding set is therefore a purely static, device/button-only
+  question: every bound config gets one, active or not, precondition-satisfied or not, and it's `Execute()` - evaluating live state at each actual fire - that decides which one (if any) actually runs.

   **Two configs simultaneously active on the same physical button, with different delays, is fully supported, not just tolerated.** An earlier version of this resolved to a single "winning" config